blastcloud/guzzler-docs/docs/expectations/readme.md

 ```

 ::: tip
 By default, the error message for a callback is simply "Custom callback: \Closure".
-It's recommended you pass your own message as the second argument to make a more descriptive error about what exactly your closure was testing.
+It's recommended you pass your own message as the second argument to make a more descriptive failure.
 :::

 ### withFile(string $fieldName, File $file)